DevSaini4752/DevSaini4752/README.md

   A classic Python game using logic and conditionals.
 Helped build my base in loops, conditions, and user interaction.

 - **PersonalBot** & **PersonalBotTurbo**
   Early-stage CLI-based bots using basic Python.
-These bots weren’t smart—but they were mine.
+These bots weren’t smart, but they were mine.
 Helped me understand how to take user input, respond through options, and structure a mini script.

 - **MorseCoderDecoder**
   Converts text into Morse code and vice versa.
 Taught me about dictionaries, character manipulation, and string handling.

 - **Guess The Number**
-  Simple game with randomized logic.
+  Simple game with randomised logic.
 Reinforced concepts like loops, conditions, and user experience flow.

 - **BakeryCounter Software**
   A mini retail counter system built for a fictional bakery.
 Helped me simulate real-world billing and flow control.